sachinsu/sachinsu.github.io/work_journal/software.md

         - In column-oriented layout, values of same column are stored contiguously on disk.For example, if we store historical stock market prices, price quotes are stored together.
 Storing values for different columns in separate files or file segments allows efficient queries by column, since they can be read in one pass rather than consuming entire rows and discarding data for columns that weren’t queried.
         - Column-oriented stores are a good fit for analytical workloads that compute aggregates, such as finding trends, computing average values, etc. Processing complex aggregates can be used in cases when logical records have multiple fields, but some of them (in this case, price quotes) have different importance and are often consumed together.
         - Apache Parquet, Apache ORC are column-oriented file formats.
+            - Parquet
+                - They use hybrid (row & colum) approach for storage.
+Values of each column for set of rows (rowgroups) are stored contiguously.
+                - Usually not stored as single file.
+                - Supports Compression using techniques like RLE (Run length encoding).
+Stores repeated value only once and associated encoded data.
+                - Smaller files results in lesser I/O
+                - Can be inspected using Parquet-tools
+                - Uses optimization techniques like predicate pushdown (which stores range of column value per row.
+This is then used during querying)
         - Reading multiple values for the same column in one run significantly improves cache utilization and computational efficiency.
         - If the read data is consumed in records (i.e., most or all of the columns are requested) and the workload consists mostly of point queries and range scans, the row-oriented approach is likely to yield better results.
 If scans span many rows, or compute aggregate over a subset of columns, it is worth considering a column-oriented approach.
         - Wide column stores